-If the user wants to disconnect the host from the interface cable or turn off the radiometer after having been connected this command should be used first.
-It ensures that all communication activities between host and radiometer are disabled so that the host will not crash after disconnection.
+If the user wants to disconnect the H-PC from the interface cable or turn off the radiometer after having been connected this command should be used first.
+It ensures that all communication activities between H-PC and R-PC are disabled so that the H-PC will not crash after disconnection.